 Learning a new language need not be difficult and boring.
 Luckily, there are ways to make it simple and enjoyable.
 Language apps are one incredible option.

-In recent times, online education has dominated the language learning market.
+Recently, online education has dominated the language-learning market.
 As a result, there are probably more apps than actual languages with a significant number of speakers.

 Unlike textbooks and time-honored conventional methods, desktop software, apps, and online resources are fun, affordable, and, most notably, flexible.